zmenciso/zc_plot/README.md

     sns.lineplot(...)
 ```

-It is also possible to call other plot functions.
-For example, using `replot`
+It is also possible to **call other plot functions**.
+For example, using
-is a convenient way to draw line plots without re-parsing the kwargs.
+`replot` is a convenient way to draw line plots without re-parsing the kwargs.

 ```python
 from replot import plot